jeltedeproft/Norii/README.md

 Norii requires Java 8 - [download it here](https://www.java.com/en/download/).
 Also make sure that your graphics card driver is up to date.

-In order to play the game, simply
+In order to help coding, simply

 - fork the repo
 - clone the repo
 - import as gradle project
-- run ./gradlew desktop:run  or gradlew desktop:run (depending on your OS/shell you use)
+- add assets as a source folder to your IDE
 - run the desktoplauncher.java file.
 (I personally used Eclipse, I haven't yet tested for other IDE's)